Bog Labrador Tea

 Key Features

-- Terminal clusters of 5-petaled white flowers
+- Fragrant hemispherical clusters of small white five-petaled flowers

 When You’ll See Them